 Opioid Crisis: Learn How You Can Help

 Incidences of opioid addiction, overdoses and deaths are rising to epidemic proportions across the U.S., affecting all ages, ethnicities, income levels and communities.
-According to the CDC, more than 42,200 people died due to opioid overdoses in 2016, with an average of over 115 people dying every day.
+According to the CDC, overdoses involving opioids killed more than 47,000 people in 2017, and 36% of those deaths involved prescription opioids.

 From Del Ray to Old Town to the West End, the consequences of opioid misuse and addiction are being felt by people throughout our community.
 Those impacted range from persons with addiction and their children and families to their neighborhoods and schools, as well as to their employers and the many City and other professionals performing their work in Alexandria.

 City staff are working together to respond locally to this crisis through the Opioid Work Group to reduce opioid misuse and its harmful effects throughout the city of Alexandria.
 Through the links on this page, you can learn more about the crisis, the Opioid Work Group, the City's Strategic Three Year Plan, and what you can do to help.
 Also visit knowrx.org, a regional information site created by Behavioral Health Wellness staff from CSBs across Northern Virginia.
 For information about the Governor's Task Force on Prescription Drug and Heroin Abuse in Virginia, visit curbthecrisis.com.

 If you need immediate help, dial 911.